DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-3/wednesday/_index.md

 #### Splitting Drum Tracks
 - **Split Snare Track**: Use "Dynamic split items" on the snare track.
 Ensure you choose "split selected and grouped items" to apply the split to all drum tracks based on the snare.
 Make sure the leading and trailing pads are set to 0.
 - **Repeat for Kick Track**: Follow the same process for the kick track.
+- Before moving onto the next step, make sure all of your splits are actually on a transient.
+If you don't do this the quantization will not work properly.

 ####  Quantizing Drum Group
 - **Quantize to Grid**: Go to item -> item processing -> quantize item positions to the grid.
 Ensure "move group items with selected items" is selected.